mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 But while compactness has a precise [mathematical definition](https://blogs.scientificamerican.com/roots-of-unity/what-does-compactness-really-mean/), in congressional drawing circles the term is more of a loose idea.
 Some have tried to make the idea of compactness more mathematically precise.
 A number of metrics have [been proposed](http://www.ams.org/publicoutreach/feature-column/fc-2014-08), but we'll focus on one of the simpler ones, which frames things in terms of areas and perimeters.
 This idea stems from an interesting mathematical fact: given a fixed length of string, the largest area you can enclose with that string will form a circle.
 (If you want to get fancy, this is known as the [isoperimetric inequality](https://en.wikipedia.org/wiki/Isoperimetric_inequality).)

+You can explore this idea yourself with the following interactive.
+It allows you to explore this inequality by comparing the area of a polygon to the area of a circle with the same same boundary length.
+Use the slider to choose the number of sides of the polygon.
+You can then drag the edges of the polygon to adjust its area (the circle will adjust accordingly).

 <IsoperimetricExplorer />

+As you can see, it's impossible to make a ratio that exceeds 1.
+This doesn't prove the isoperimetric inequality, but it should make for a convincing demonstration in this case.

 What does this have to do with compactness?
 Well, if you have a district of a certain area, you can calculate the length of its boundary, and then ask what the area of a circle with that same boundary length would be.
 By the isoperimetric inequality, the circle will necessarily have a larger area, unless the district too is in the shape of a perfect circle.